Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO) Plans Monthly Dividend of $0.07

-Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO) declared a monthly dividend on Thursday, July 22nd, Wall Street Journal reports.
-Investors of record on Thursday, September 23rd will be given a dividend of 0.067 per share on Thursday, September 30th.
-This represents a $0.80 annualized dividend and a yield of 6.07%.
-The ex-dividend date of this dividend is Wednesday, September 22nd.
+Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO) declared a monthly dividend on Friday, July 23rd, Wall Street Journal reports.
+Investors of record on Friday, October 22nd will be paid a dividend of 0.067 per share on Friday, October 29th.
+This represents a $0.80 dividend on an annualized basis and a yield of 6.05%.
+The ex-dividend date is Thursday, October 21st.

 Flaherty & Crumrine Preferred Income Opportunity Fund Company Profile